insure logo

 Quality Verified

 1. Call 911 if anybody involved in the accident has been injured.
-Even if no one has been hurt, you may also want to call the police if the cars are really damaged so you can get a police report.
+Even if no one has been hurt, you may also want to call the police if the cars are damaged to get a police report.

 2. Exchange insurance information with the driver.